Sharp Hypercontractivity for Global Functions

 The novel technique of Keevash et al.~allowed them to prove a stronger variant of Bourgain's sharp threshold theorem~\cite[appendix]{Fri99}, to make progress on the inverse problem for the isoperimetric inequality on the Boolean cube~\cite{KK07}, and to obtain a $p$-biased analogue of the invariance principle of Mossel, O'Donnell and Oleszkiewicz~\cite{MOO10}.
 Even more recently, this technique was used in~\cite{ElKiLi22} to give a much shorter proof of the breakthrough result of Khot, Minzer and Safra on expansion of the Grassmann graph~\cite{KhMiSa23} which was the main mathematical ingredient in the proof of the 2-to-2 games conjecture in complexity theory.

+A hypercontractive inequality under a somewhat different notion of globalness was obtained independently by O'Donnell and Zhao~\cite{OZ21}, who used it to prove a nearly-perfect expansion property for `pseudo-random' sets.

-However, Theorem~\ref{thm:KLLM-hypercontractivity} is not sharp in terms of the noise rate $\rho$, and this precludes applications to settings where a sharp version is crucial, such as various applications to the symmetric group $S_n$.
+However, both Theorem~\ref{thm:KLLM-hypercontractivity} and the results of~\cite{OZ21} are not sharp in terms of the noise rate $\rho$, and this precludes applications to settings where a sharp version is crucial, such as various applications to the symmetric group $S_n$.
 Likewise, a sharp version of Theorem~\ref{thm: classical level-d} for the biased measure on the hypercube (without a `correction factor' that depends on $p$) is not known.